softwareguru/airflowsummit-website/content/speakers/julien-le-dem/_index.md

 ---

-Julien Le Dem is the Chief Architect of Astronomer and Co-Founder of Datakin.
-He co-created Apache Parquet and is involved in several open source projects including OpenLineage, Marquez (LFAI&Data), Apache Arrow, Apache Iceberg and a few others.
-Previously, he was a senior principal at Wework; principal architect at Dremio; tech lead for Twitter’s data processing tools, where he also obtained a two-character Twitter handle (@J_); and a principal engineer working on content platforms at Yahoo, where he received his Hadoop initiation.
+Julien Le Dem is a Principal Engineer at Datadog, serves as an officer of the ASF and is a member of the LFAI&Data Technical Advisory Council.
+He co-created the Parquet, Arrow and OpenLineage open source projects and is involved in several others.
+His career leadership began in Data Platforms at Yahoo! - where he received his Hadoop initiation - then continued at Twitter, Dremio and WeWork.
+He then co-founded Datakin (acquired by Astronomer) to solve Data Observability.
 His French accent makes his talks particularly attractive.